orlof/dcpu-admiral/README.md

  - umbibium´s CBM64 Basic: https://github.com/unbibium/dcpu-cbmbasic
    - Amazing port of Commodore 64 BASIC and KERNAL to the DCPU-16
  - hellige´s goforth: https://github.com/hellige/dcpu
-   - I know nothing about forth, so the DCPU role in this project is a mystery for me :)
+   - I know nothing about forth, so the DCPU role in this project is a mystery to me :)
  - Vendan's Forth https://github.com/andyleap/Forth
    - Another Forth, but in active development